- EMS Agency & Clinical

 Continuing Education can be completed in a classroom setting, at our EMS Update conference held annually at Seven Springs or online on the Learning Management System.
 Con-Ed requirements must be done BEFORE your expiration date.

-No Pennsylvania prehospital practitioner will be awarded CE credit for CPR because the EMS Act specifically requires it.
+No Pennsylvania prehospital practitioner will be awarded CE credit for CPR because the EMS Systems Act specifically requires it.

 A practitioner will be granted CE credit for a specific course only once in a certification cycle even if the practitioner has taken the course each year of the cycle.

 After reviewing your “status report” from the PA EMS Registry system, you have thirty (30) days to notify your regional council of a discrepancy.

 A practitioner who knowingly participates in a fraudulent act by a sponsor, e.g., adding names to the official course roster, will be subject to disciplinary action by the PA Department of Health.

 It is your responsibility to keep your name and address current with your regional EMS council.
 You must report changes to the regional EMS council for the county in which you reside.
 It is recommended that this be done within 30 days of a change of address.
 Do not depend on your mail to be automatically forwarded.
 Name changes must also be reported to the regional council.